 Worked example 2: forest plot extraction

-Forest plots are easier than KM curves because they encode discrete values (point estimates and CI bounds), not continuous data.
-But the visual encoding is precise — a 0.5mm shift in a CI bar represents real difference in your meta-analysis weights.
+Forest plots are easier — discrete values (point estimates and CI bounds), not continuous.
+But the encoding is precise: a 0.5mm shift in a CI bar represents real difference in meta-analysis weights.

 Walkthrough

 Step 2: upload.
-Each trial row contains a point (the point estimate, drawn as a square) and a horizontal line (the 95% CI).
-You want three values per trial: lower CI, point estimate, upper CI.
+Each row has a point (estimate square) and a horizontal line (95% CI).
+Three values per trial: lower CI, estimate, upper CI.

-Step 3: place three points per trial — one at each end of the CI line, one at the point estimate square’s center.
-Group as “trial_X” for each.
+Step 3: place three points per trial — each end of the CI line, plus the square’s center.
+Group as “trial_X”.

-Step 4: calibrate the X axis.
-Forest plots often use a log scale for ratio measures.
+Step 4: calibrate X. Forest plots often use log for ratio measures.
 Calibrate at two visible powers of ten (e.g., 0.1 and 10).
-The Y axis is categorical (trial names) so no calibration is needed there — you’ll use the trial labels in your dataset manually.
+Y is categorical — use trial labels manually.

 Step 5: export.
-You get three rows per trial.
-In a spreadsheet, pivot so each trial is one row with columns lower, estimate, upper.
-Compute the standard error per trial from (log(upper) - log(lower)) / (2 * 1.96).
-You now have the inputs for a fresh meta-analysis or a sensitivity analysis on the published one.
+Three rows per trial.
+Pivot so each trial is one row with lower, estimate, upper.
+Compute SE per trial from (log(upper) - log(lower)) / (2 * 1.96).
+Inputs for a fresh meta-analysis or sensitivity analysis.

 Common forest plot pitfalls

 Diamond at the bottom.
-The summary diamond at the bottom of a forest plot is the meta-analytic estimate, not a trial.
-Skip it during extraction.
+The summary diamond is the meta-analytic estimate, not a trial.
+Skip it.

 Sub-group lines.
 Sub-group summary rows look like trial rows but represent pooled estimates.
-Skip them or extract them separately and label clearly.
+Skip or extract separately and label clearly.

 Square size encodes weight.
-The size of the point estimate square is proportional to the trial’s weight in the meta-analysis.
-You don’t need to extract the size — extract the center and let your re-analysis compute weights from the SEs.
+Don’t extract it — extract the center and let your re-analysis compute weights from the SEs.

 Worked example 3: dose-response curve

-Dose-response work — common in toxicology, pharmacology, environmental epidemiology — typically requires both the curve shape and confidence bounds.
+Dose-response work — toxicology, pharmacology, environmental epidemiology — typically requires curve shape plus confidence bounds.

 Walkthrough

 Step 2: upload.
-There are three things to extract: the central curve, the upper bound of the confidence band, and the lower bound.
+Three things to extract: central curve, upper band, lower band.

 Step 6: validate.
-The original paper likely reports an ED50 (the dose at 50% response).
-Compute it from your digitized curve and compare.
-If they match within a few percent, your extraction is good.
+The paper likely reports an ED50.
+Compute from your curve and compare.
+Within a few percent means good extraction.

 Common dose-response pitfalls

 Linear axis mistaken for log.
-A dose-response plot drawn on a linear X axis but with log-spaced ticks is rare but does happen in older papers.
-Confirm the axis type from the figure caption before calibrating.
+Rare but happens — a linear X axis with log-spaced ticks.
+Confirm from the caption.

 Truncated Y axis.
-Some figures show Y from 20% to 80% to “zoom in” on the active region.
-Note the truncation in your methods — it doesn’t affect calibration but matters for downstream modeling.
+Some figures show Y from 20% to 80% to zoom in.
+Note in methods — doesn’t affect calibration but matters downstream.

 Reporting standards for your methods section